napari/napari/docs/source/events/rendering.rst

 Asynchronous Rendering
 ======================

-As discussed in the rendering Explanations document, asynchronous rendering is a feature that allows napari to stay usable and responsive even if the data the user is viewing is loading very slowly.

-There are two experimental features in napari that enable asynchronous rendering.
-The features are enabled using the environment variables ``NAPARI_ASYNC`` and ``NAPARI_OCTREE``.
+As discussed in the explanations document on rendering, asynchronous rendering is a feature that allows napari to stay usable and responsive even when data is loading very slowly.
+There are two experimental features in napari that enable asynchronous rendering, they are enabled using the environment variables ``NAPARI_ASYNC`` and ``NAPARI_OCTREE``.

 NAPARI_ASYNC
 ------------

-Running ``NAPARI_ASYNC=1 napari`` enables asynchronous rendering using the existing :class:`~napari.layers.image.image.Image` class.
-With asynchronous rendering enabled the :class:`~napari.layers.image.image.Image` class will no longer call `np.asarray()` in the GUI thread.
-Calling ``np.asarray()`` on a `Dask <https://dask.org>`_ or similar array-like object can result in disk or network IO or computations that block the GUI thread and ruin the framerate.
+Running napari with ``NAPARI_ASYNC=1`` enables asynchronous rendering using the existing :class:`~napari.layers.image.image.Image` class.
+With asynchronous rendering enabled the :class:`~napari.layers.image.image.Image` class will no longer call ``np.asarray()`` in the GUI thread.
+We don't want to call ``np.asarray()`` in the GUI thread because when using `Dask <https://dask.org>`_  array, or a similar array-like object, the array access can result in disk or network IO or in computations that block the GUI thread and hurt the framerate.

 Instead of calling ``np.asarray()`` in the GUI thread, when ``NAPARI_ASYNC`` is set :class:`~napari.layers.image.image.Image` will use the :class:`~napari.components.experimental.chunk._loader.ChunkLoader`.
-The ``ChunkLoader`` will call ``np.asarray()`` in a worker thread.
-If that results in IO or computation only the worker thread will block.
-Rendering can continue in the GUI thread and napari will remain responsive and usable.
+The :class:`~napari.components.experimental.chunk._loader.ChunkLoader` will call ``np.asarray()`` in a worker thread or worker process.
+If that results in IO or computation only the worker will block.
+While the worker is blocked, rendering can continue in the GUI thread and napari will remain responsive and usable.
 When the worker thread finishes it will call :meth:`~napari.layers.image.image.Image.on_chunk_loaded` with the loaded data.
 The next frame :class:`~napari.layers.image.image.Image` can display the new data.

-Time-series Images
+Time-series Data
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^

+Without ``NAPARI_ASYNC`` napari will block when switching slices.
+Napari will be unusuable until the new slices has loaded.
+The slice loads slowly enough you might see the "spinning wheel of death" on a Mac indicating the process is hung.

-With time-series images, asynchronous rendering allows you to interrupt the loading of a slice at any time by advancing to the next slice, use the slice slider or other means.
-Without ``NAPARI_ASYNC`` napari will block until the slice is fully loaded and you cannot switch slices while this load is in progress.
-With ``NAPARI_ASYNC`` you can freely advance through slices.
+Asynchronous rendering allows the user to interrupt the loading of a slice at any time by advancing to the next slice, useing the slice slider or other means.
+This is a nice usability improvement especially with remote or slow-loading data.

 Multi-scale Images
 ^^^^^^^^^^^^^^^^^^

-It's helpful to understand how multi-scaling viewing works with today's :class:`~napari.layers.image.image.Image` class.
-There are no tiles or chunks.
+With today's :class:`~napari.layers.image.image.Image` class there are no tiles or chunks.
 Instead, whenever the camera is panned or zoomed, even a tiny bit, napari fetches all the data needed to draw the entire current canvas.

 This actually works amazingly well with local data.
-Fetching the whole camera view each time is quite fast.
+Fetching the whole canvas of data each time can be quite fast.
 With remote or other high latency data, however, this method can be very slow.
-Even if you pan only a tiny amount, it has to fetch the whole canvas worth of data, and you cannot interrupt the load the move the camera.
+Even if you pan only a tiny amount, napari has to fetch the whole canvas worth of data, and you cannot interrupt the load the move the camera.

-With ``NAPARI_ASYNC`` set performance is the same, however you can interrupt the load by moving the camera.
-This is a nice improvement, but working with slow-loading data is still awkward.
+With ``NAPARI_ASYNC`` performance is the same, however you can interrupt the load by moving the camera.
+This is a nice improvement.
+But working with slow-loading data is still awkward.
 Most large image viewers improve on this experience using tiles.
 With tiles when the image is panned the existing tiles are just translated.
-Then the viewier only needs to fetch a few new tiles.
-The existing tiles are re-used.
-This tiled rendering is exactly what napari implements with ``NAPARI_OCTREE``.
+Then the viewer only needs to fetch tiles which newly slid onto the screen.
+This tiled rendering is exactly what is implemented with the ``NAPARI_OCTREE`` feature.

 NAPARI_OCTREE
 -------------